-Matching grants will be provided up to a ceiling amount of Kshs 2 (Two) Million in category A B while C the ceiling is Ksh 5 (five) Million.
-The CIG will be required to contribute 10%-30% while UTaNRMP will provide matching grants of up to a maximum 70%-90% of the Project proposal, except in Category B where the maximum is 90%.
+Matching grants will be provided up to a ceiling amount of Kshs 2 (Two) Million in category A B and C. The CIG will be required to contribute 10%-30% while UTaNRMP will provide matching grants of up to a maximum 70%-90% of the Project proposal, except in Category B where the maximum is 90%.
 Special consideration will also go to group of vulnerable persons and youth which is funded up-to to a maximum of 90- 100%.
 Grants are to be provided for a range of activities to support livelihoods activities.
 In special circumstances, the project can fund such groups up to 100% on case by case basis